Belly Button Piercing: Pain, Healing, Cost, Aftercare, Jewelry

 5. True Navel

 If you have an "outie" belly button and want to pierce it, you'll be getting what's called a "true navel" piercing.
 This one actually goes through the protruding belly button.
-You often see rings used as jewelry for true navel piercings.
+You often see barbells used as jewelry for true navel piercings.

 How Bad Does a Belly Button Piercing Hurt?